 Imagine this scenario: A man, recently liberated from the clutches of a root canal operation that had him subsisting on a liquid diet for days, was yearning for the comfort of diner food.
 His wife, equally excited to celebrate his return to the realm of solid food, decided to treat him to a meal out.

 Their waiter seemed to be in a rush.
 He quickly took their drink orders but didn’t inquire if they were ready to order their meals.
-When they finally managed to place their food order, the service hiccupped again.
-One of their side dishes arrived ahead of the main courses, and to add to the confusion, it wasn’t even the side dish they had actually ordered.
+When they finally placed their food order, the service hiccupped again.
+One of their side dishes arrived ahead of the main courses, and to add to the confusion, it wasn’t even the side dish they had ordered.

 Often, discounts are seen as a last resort to make up for a less-than-stellar experience.
 However, this story serves as a reminder of the proactive power of such gestures in mitigating customer dissatisfaction before it escalates into a negative experience that means a customer doesn’t return.